If you’re a beginner, you may not yet know how hard it is to find a good mandolin.

 Price: Have A Budget

-Buying the most expensive mandolin as a beginner does not mean that you will become an expert faster.
+We should also note that buying the most expensive mandolin as a beginner does not mean that you will become an expert faster.

 For beginners, I would recommend that you start with an intermediate mandolin.
 You can consider buying a second-hand mandolin from a friend if you can manage to get one in good condition.